OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:17

-Let no one on the housetop go down to take anything out of the house.
+Those on the housetop should not go down to take anything out of the house.

 ## Matthew 24:18

-Let no one in the field go back to get their cloak.
+Those in the field should not go back to get their cloak.

 ## Matthew 24:19

-How dreadful it will be in those days for pregnant women and nursing mothers!
+It will be distressing in those days for pregnant women and nursing mothers!

 ## Matthew 24:20